christophergaughan/progenitor-glycosylation-scanner/README.md

 ## Problem Statement

 Current ML antibody design tools (RFdiffusion, AlphaFold3, Chai-1) check for glycosylation motifs (N-X-S/T) but **miss 79-86% of glycosylation sites** that originate from "progenitor" positions—sites that are one single nucleotide mutation away from becoming glycosylated during affinity maturation or manufacturing.
+These post-translational modifications occur due to somatic hypermutation events that may accumulate during antibody expression.

 **Cost of missed glycosylation:**
 - $5-10M in failed development costs